 A familiar feeling curls through your belly, sliding around in a slow dance before fanning through your chest and netting it tight.

-It’s happening, the thing you prayed would not come to pass this November: a visit from the NaNoWriMo boogeyman, The Big Blank.
+It’s happening, the thing you prayed would not come to pass: the Big Blank, a creative block that tries to stop you from writing.

 Character Blanks